My Writing

 Writing that refuses the status quo.

 I grew up with computers.
 I met my partner couch surfing.
 That lived experience of the digital commons has stayed with me even as I watch the rise of techno-feudalism.
-The dream isn't just a dream.
-The mechanics need work.
+The dream of technology supporting a more abundant world isn't just a dream for me, even if the mechanics need some serious work.

 Key texts: SolarPunk is Growing a Gorgeous New World (Singularity Hub, 2020) · GCF Risk Handbook (2018) · World Ethic Forum: radically shared aliveness (blog, ongoing) · Surplus: social, cultural, and political proposals (forthcoming) · How to Rule a World (with Corin Ism, forthcoming) · Juris Materiarum: Empires of Earth, Soil and Dirt (Bronwyn Lay, edited version forthcoming)